mickmccann/MS3-Small-Jobs/README.md

 **2. CRUD Functionality**

+CRUD stands for Create, Read, Update and Delete

 Visitors can:
-- View all job posts
+- View all job posts - *Read*

 Users can:
-- Create their own job post
+- Create their own job post - *Create*

-- Edit their own job post
+- Edit their own job post - *Update*
-- Delete their own job post
+- Delete their own job post - *Delete*

 The admin can:
-- Add their own job posts
+- Add their own job posts - *Create*

-- Edit any users' job posts
+- Edit any users' job posts - *Update*
-- Delete any users' job posts
+- Delete any users' job posts - *Delete*

 **3. Responsive Menu:**